ESCelestia/Star-Wars-Map-in-Endless-Sky/README.md

-Also included in the "Basic Outfits" are a handful of maps that will make exploring the SW galaxy not become a massive and unbearable chore that takes about an hour even with 1,000 fuel processors and a JD, yes I have done that before and I am still salty that I didn't just add the map outfit in the first palce.
+Also included in the "Basic Outfits" are a handful of maps that will make exploring the SW galaxy not become a massive and unbearable chore that takes about an hour even with 1,000 fuel processors and a JD, yes I have done that before and I am still salty that I didn't just add the map outfit in the first place.

 * The Rutilicus system is not present so that it is still possible to access the Omnis plugin galaxy if you have the Omnis plugin installed.